 - Last updated:

-- Always cross at pedestrian crossings or lights, even if you have to walk further.
+- Always cross roads at pedestrian crossings or at traffic lights where possible.

 - Wait for the green walk signal to light up before crossing roads.

 Teach your child these 5 steps to improve their road safety skills:

 - Stop one step back from the footpath or shoulder of the road if there is no footpath.

 - Look in all directions for approaching traffic.